guyjames/guyja/content/posts/is-your-life-really-predetermined.md

   - Advaita
   - Jung
   - Balsekar
+  - Devs
 ---

-I was watching, and enjoying, the series [Devs](https://www.imdb.com/title/tt8134186/) - if you haven't seen it, it's a philosophical conundrum wrapped in a streaming mini-series format, something like Black Mirror or Mr Robot, with a very nice aesthetic to the music and design.
+I was watching, and enjoying, the series [Devs](https://www.imdb.com/title/tt8134186/), developed by Alex Garland - if you haven't seen it, it's a philosophical conundrum wrapped in a streaming mini-series format, something like Black Mirror or Mr Robot, with a very nice aesthetic to the music and design.
 Or it's a standard sci-fi mini-series with pretensions to having something to say philosophically.
 Anyway it got me thinking, which presumably is the point.

 Back in the day I was somewhat into teachers like Ramesh Balsekar, Roger Castillo, Tony Parsons and Lisa Cairns, who all basically go with the idea of a totally predetermined universe - Wikipedia explains:
 [Ramesh Balsekar - Wikipedia](https://en.wikipedia.org/wiki/Ramesh_Balsekar)